14 Best and Worst Things to Do in Tokyo: Is Tokyo Worth Visiting?

 My girlfriend enjoyed Tokyo karaoke to the fullest.
 Especially when I was singing

 If you don’t sing karaoke in Tokyo, you haven’t been to Japan.
-It’s a completely crazy experience—imagine a 7-floor building where each floor is lined with one tiny karaoke room next to another, and it is PACKED with people belting all the top hits you can think of.
+It’s a completely crazy experience and a must-try thing to do in Tokyo—imagine a 7-floor building where each floor is lined with one tiny karaoke room next to another, and it is PACKED with people belting all the top hits you can think of.
 Hilariously, everyone is singing way worse than they think they are.

 How do Tokyo Karaoke Bars work?

 It’s simple: you go to the reception, ask for a karaoke booth based on the number of people, usually by the half-hour or hour, and pay per person, and you’ll be given a booth number to go to.
-Prices depend on the time you visit (weekends and evenings are more expensive), but let's say you should expect JPY 1000 per person per hour.
+Prices depend on the time you visit (weekends and evenings are more expensive), but let's say you should expect JPY 1000 per person per hour during weekdays and up to JPY 2000 on weekends.

 It is standard (and sometimes mandatory) to order drinks and food, too.
 Those are paid separately when you are checking out.
 Some places even have costumes that you can borrow if you want to dress the part, or maybe for a confidence boost, or maybe to act out some weird fantasy, who knows.
 I was awesome even in my regular clothes, so...